Integrability of close encounters in the spatial restricted three-body problem

-Our integration of the spatial circular restricted three-body problem is established on the construction of a complete integral $W(u,\nu;E,\mu)$ of the Hamilton-Jacobi equation of ${\cal K}(u,U;E)$, defined for all the values of the parameters $\nu=(\nu_1,\ldots ,\nu_4)$ in a neighbourhood of the sphere $\norm{\nu}=1$, and analytic in a neighbourhood of $u=0$.
+Our integration of the close encounters in the spatial circular restricted three-body problem is established on the construction of a complete integral $W(u,\nu;E,\mu)$ of the Hamilton-Jacobi equation of ${\cal K}(u,U;E)$, defined for all the values of the parameters $\nu=(\nu_1,\ldots ,\nu_4)$ in a neighbourhood of the sphere $\norm{\nu}=1$, and analytic in a neighbourhood of $u=0$.
 Our main result is the following:\footnote{Theorem 1, and Theorem 2 below, have been announced in \cite{cgann}.} 0.2 cm

 {\bf Theorem 1.} {\it For fixed values of $E_*$ and of $\mu_*>0$, there exists a complete integral $W(u,\nu;E,\mu)$ of the Hamilton-Jacobi equation:

 depending on the four parameters $\nu$ and on $E,\mu$, which is analytic for $E,\mu,\nu$ in the set: